 Which Country Has the Most Water?

-The volume of renewable freshwater resources in the US is approximately 3,069 cubic kilometers.
+The volume of renewable fresh water resources in the US is approximately 3,069 cubic kilometers.
 Most of the fresh water resources in the country are surface water.
-Approximately 77% of the freshwater are surface water and 23% is underground.
+Approximately 77% of the fresh water is surface water and 23% is underground.
 Majority of freshwater bodies in the United States are lakes.
 Other fresh water sources are rivers, ponds, and reservoirs.
 There are over 100 lakes in the US.
 The major lakes include some of the Great Lakes, including Lake Superior, Lake Ontario, Lake Michigan, and Lake Erie.

 Benefits of Renewable Fresh Water Resources